Skip to content

 Operations manager reviewing machine productivity data

 Communicating the data insight with the entire team ensures everyone understands why and how the data insight is being used.
-It is also creates a more inclusive culture and empowers staff to have a voice.
+It also creates a more inclusive culture and empowers staff to have a voice.

 “Once you’ve had that conversation, then it’s about gradually introducing the technology and its functions, and consistency.
 Often, we see managers focusing on data labelling first, just getting machine operators to tag the causes of downtime accurately for a couple of weeks, and when they’re comfortable and seeing benefits with that, focusing on the next steps.